vackosar/vackosar.github.io/_posts/2019-08-28-1D-Kalman-Is-Exponential-Or-Cumulative-Average.md

 ---

 # Abstract
-Kalman filter [(Kalman 1960)](https://www.cs.unc.edu/~welch/kalman/media/pdf/Kalman1960.pdf) also known as linear quadratic estimation (LQE) is an iterative algorithm that uses noisy measurements to estimate and variance of unknown variables.
-The Kalman filter allows incorporation of known state space behaviour (e.g. momentum of physical particle) and outside-the-model estimated variance from measurement sensors.
+Kalman filter [(Kalman 1960)](https://www.cs.unc.edu/~welch/kalman/media/pdf/Kalman1960.pdf) also known as linear quadratic estimation (LQE) is an iterative algorithm that uses noisy measurements to estimate values and variance of unknown variables.
+The Kalman filter allows incorporation of known state space behaviour (e.g. momentum of physical particle) and outside-the-model estimated variance of sensor measurement and unknown factors.

 This blog post proves that Kalman filter in 1D with constant measurement error and process noise asymptotically behaves as: